year 2019 and ongoing

-TGA Consulting Engineers LLP were commissioned as conservation building services engineers by the Auckland Castle Trust as part of a team led by Purcell Architects to design and supervise the Mechanical & Electrical Services associated with a £20m HLF funded refurbishment project.
+TGA Consulting Engineers LLP were commissioned by the Auckland Castle Trust as part of an architect led professional design team to design and supervise the Mechanical & Electrical Services associated with this £14m refurbishment project.

-The project delivers new exhibition spaces within the principle rooms of the Castle as well as visitor amenities including a café, retail facilities, kitchens, cloakrooms and toilets.
+The project involves the refurbishment, conservation and remodelling of the historic, grade 1 listed Castle buildings which have been occupied by the Bishops of Durham for over 800 years and will deliver new exhibition spaces within the principle rooms of the Castle as well as visitor amenities including a café, retail facilities, kitchens, cloakrooms and toilets.

-Within the historic buildings, environmental control is delivered using heating systems controlled on conservation heating principles with a view to controlling relative humidity.
+Within the historic buildings, environmental control will be delivered using heating systems controlled on conservation heating principles with a view to controlling relative humidity.
 In certain areas, additional controls will be implemented with a view to achieving conditions required for loans covered by the Government Indemnity Scheme.

-A major new extension is also being constructed which will be provided with close control air conditioning in order to enable loans of sensitive objects from national and international institutions to be displayed.
-The environment in this building will be controlled in accordance with the requirements of the Bizot Green protocol.
+These spaces will be provided with close control air conditioning to enable the environment to be controlled in accordance with the requirements of the Bizot Green Protocol.